Back to top

 If the new custom widget is supposed to contain other widgets, it should extend Composite.
 Otherwise it should extend the Canvas class.

-You can register listeners for specific events on SWT controls, e.g. a ModifyListener to listen to changes in a Text widget or a SelectionLister for selection (click) events on a Button widget.
+You can register listeners for specific events on SWT controls.
+For example, a ModifyListener to listen to changes in a Text widget or a SelectionListener for selection (click) events on a Button widget.
+The pure SWT implementation uses add followed by the type of event.
+For example:

 Button button = new Button(shell, SWT.PUSH);